xeniqued/info2180-lab3/README.md

 # info2180-lab3
+# INFO2180 Lab 3
-Lab 3 for Web Development.
-Using Java script for event handling.
+This is Lab 3 for Xenique D.